FRBNY-DSGE/ModelConstructors.jl/docs/src/implementation_details.md

 to `parameter` or use `set_regime_val!`.
 Note that the latter function is not exported.

+*Note that regimes must be sorted in order* because we store the regimes as an `OrderedDict`, and `OrderedDict` objects are sorted by insertion order.

 ```@autodocs
 Modules = [ModelConstructors]
 Pages = ["regimes.jl"]